Dental Crown Owings Mills, MD

 Do you have tooth damage, but aren’t sure if a dental crown is right for you?

-Owings Mills Dental Care provides dental crowns in Owings Mills, MD to patients with a variety of dental concerns.
-A dental crown is a versatile restorative dentistry treatment that covers all sides of a tooth.
-Made of high-quality dental porcelain, dental crowns are custom-designed to look and function like natural teeth.
-They are primarily used to cap a damaged tooth after a root canal.
-Your dentist will make sure that your final restoration will blend beautifully with your natural smile.
+Owings Mills Dental Care provides dental crowns in Owings Mills, MD, to patients with various dental concerns.
+A dental crown is a versatile restorative dentistry treatment covering all tooth sides.
+After we take molds of your teeth, a dental lab will create a crown using the exact measurements and parameters we provide.
+Our dental crowns are custom-designed to look and function like natural teeth.
+Your dentist will ensure that your final restoration will blend beautifully with your natural smile.

 dental crown in Owings Mills Maryland

-Our dentists help patients preserve their natural smiles through comprehensive preventive dental care.
+Our dentists help patients preserve their natural smiles through complete preventive dental care.
 Owings Mills Dental Care offers dental crowns to help patients restore their smiles to their fullest potential.
+We use modern dental technology and diagnostic tools to aid in our restorative procedures.

 Dental crowns are highly durable, help stabilize and maintain the function of your bite, and can last a lifetime.
-Dental crowns can be used to replace missing teeth, restore a damaged tooth, cover deep tooth stains, and more.
-We offer long-lasting, and natural cosmetic results.
+Dentists use dental crowns to replace missing teeth, restore a damaged tooth, cover deep tooth stains, and more.
+Our tooth crowns offer long-lasting, and natural cosmetic results.

 What Are Dental Crowns Used For?

 Dental crowns are versatile and play a crucial role in both restorative and cosmetic dentistry.
-Our dental practice uses them to restore oral health and create an aesthetically pleasing smile.
+Our dental practice uses them to restore oral health, create an aesthetically pleasing smile, and protect teeth.
 This versatile restoration is stronger than porcelain veneers and tooth bonding.

 A dental crown will protect, strengthen and improve the appearance of a tooth.
 You can also choose to use one to change the color, shape or length of a tooth.
 Your Owings Mills dentist may suggest a tooth crown any of the following reasons.